muhammad-salik-salam/CustomerSegmentation/README.md

 # Online Retail Customer Segmentation

-## Abstract

-This research project delves into the realm of online retail, focusing on a dataset from a UK-based store covering transactions from 2010 to 2011.
+This project delves into the realm of online retail, focusing on a dataset from a UK-based store covering transactions from 2010 to 2011.
 The primary goal is to enhance marketing and sales strategies by gaining insights into diverse customer segments.
 Employing K-means clustering, the study analyzes recency, frequency, and monetary aspects, providing a nuanced understanding of customer profiles to refine the store's strategies.

 **Keywords:** Recency (R), Frequency (F), Monetary (M), LOF (Local Outlier Factor), PCA (Principal Component Analysis)